raspberrypilearning/quest-seeker/en/step_3.md

 **Debug:** You might find some bugs in your project that you need to fix.

+Always check the Console for errors in your scripts.
+Unity gives helpful error messages for lots of common problems and you can often click on the error message to go straight to the problem.

 --- collapse ---

 ---
+title: My new Quest Giver displays the wrong message
+---

+Select the Quest Giver and find its script component.
+Make sure that the correct GameObjects (the ones for this quest which are child objects of the QuestGiver) are used.
+If you click on an attached GameObject in the Inspector then that object will be highlighted in the Hierarchy.

+Check that you have changed:
++ The quest text in the Message TextMeshPro GameObject.
++ The quest completion text in the `OnTriggerEnter` method that gets set when the quest is completed.

+If the QuestGiver isn't showing the quest complete message when you think the quest has been completed then check your code carefully.
+Are you correctly updating the quest state in the QuestSeeker script and correctly checking it in the QuestGiver script for this Quest Giver?

+Add `Debug.Log()` statements and check that values change in the Inspector during Playmode when you expect them to.

+--- /collapse ---

+--- collapse ---

+---
 title: Nothing happens when I click the Accept button
 ---

+Select your QuestGiver NPC and make sure they have a script that has an `AcceptQuest` method.

+Check that all the variables are set on the script in the Inspector.

 Click on the Button object and check that you have attached the correct Method such as `AcceptQuest` to an 'OnClick' Event.

 Add a `Debug.Log("Quest accepted");` line to the method and check the console to see that the method is being called.

-Check that you have correctly
+If you are sure the method is being called, check that the code in the method is correct.

+If the method is not being called (no Debug output) then make sure you have an `EventSystem` GameObject in your project.
+If you accidentally delete this then button-clicks won't be handled.
+If it's missing, right-click in the Hierarch and choose 'UI' then 'Event System'.

 --- /collapse ---

 --- collapse ---

 ---
-title: Each debug in a collapse or ingredient
+title: My collectible doesn't disappear
 ---

-Each debug in a collapse or ingredient
+Check that the collectible has a script with an `OnTriggerEnter` method that destroys the collectible if the player collides with it.

+Make sure you have added a Box Collider with a Trigger and that the collider is bigger than non-trigger colliders so that the Player is able to trigger it.

+Check that the Player GameObject has the 'Player' tag.

+--- /collapse ---

+--- collapse ---

+---
+title: My follower doesn't follow
+---

+Check that you have added a Character Controller component and a script to control the follower's movement.

+Make sure that the script has access to the Player, if you are using a public variable for the Player then check that you have assigned it in the Inspector.

+Check that the conditions to follow the player are true.
+Use `Debug.Log()` statements and check variables in the Inspector.

+Make sure that the follower is detecting the collision with the player.
+Make sure the follower has a Box Collider with a Trigger and that this collider is bigger than other colliders.

+--- /collapse ---

+--- collapse ---

+---
+title: Player or NPCs are walking on top of each other!
+---

+<mark>Add when we do this for an ingredient in the Invent project.</mark>

+--- /collapse ---

+--- collapse ---

+---
+title: My player is floating when they walk off the edge of scenery
+---

+<mark>Add when we do this for an ingredient in the Invent project.</mark>

+--- /collapse ---

+--- collapse ---

+---
+title: My character is not animating correctly
+---

+<mark>Add when we do this for an ingredient in the Invent project.</mark>

 --- /collapse ---